noord-hollandsarchief/image-compare/README.md

 1. Data_beeldbank (contained in `data/raw/Data_beeldbank`)
 2. SCN_BEELDBANK (contained in `data/raw/SCN_BEELDBANK`)

+The fields are described in the first line of each of the respective files.
 The queries used in the analysis are also included.
 These can be found in the data/queries folder.

 ## Scripts